This recipe for Homemade Cooked Eggnog can be served with alcohol or non alcoholic, making it the perfect Holiday drink for everyone!

 - Milk (to taste, for non-alcoholic eggnog)

-- In a large saucepan, heat milk and nutmeg over medium heat, until it begins to smoke and froth slightly around the edges.
+In a large saucepan, heat milk and nutmeg over medium heat, until it begins to steam and froth slightly around the edges.
 (About 15-20 min.)
 Do not let it boil!

 - In a medium bowl, beat the egg yolks with the sugar.